KonstantinosDimtsios/simple_UA_validation_app/README.md

   - Input for Username.
   - Input for age (number in years).
-  - List of displaying the above.
+  - List to display the ifnormation above if they meet the requirements.

 :art: For the visual styling i have used: